Your Guide to an Overnight at Tayrona National Park, Colombia

 Where is Tayrona National Park?

 Tayrona National Park is located in Northern Colombia where the jungle meets the Carribean.
 The main park entrance is about an hour drive east of Santa Marta, a small local vacation spot.
 The park itself boasts stunning scenery.
-The jungle-lined beaches are everything you could possible picture in your head.
+The jungle-lined beaches are everything you could possibly picture in your head.
 Palm trees grow straight out of the sand and the brilliant blue water contrasts nicely against the warm orange sand.

 In essence, this place is paradise, but don’t be fooled, it takes a fair amount of effort to get here.
 The trails are not for the squeamish, the accommodation is basic at its best, and you cannot swim at a majority of the beaches due to the rough currents.